-Latest Activity: Played Idle Blacksmith (2 hours ago)
+Latest Activity: Played Maukie Matching (2 hours ago)

 I had a pet ant named Sidney, who was the most magnificent ant anyone could ever ask for as a pet.
 He would struggle tirelessly for hours, bringing me tiny pieces of leaves or perhaps crumbs of food.
 He made an incredible intricate nest besides my monitor, and sometimes, when I played a game, he would often amuse himself chasing around the cursor on the screen.
 Oh how we would laugh together for hours on end.